Founder and Director, Kirstin Howgate

 In 2015, I founded Howgate Publishing, a pioneering publisher of contemporary military books.
 Why?
 I had over two decades of successful publishing experience under my belt.
 I had worked in Aldershot (known at one point for being the home of the British Army) for most of my career.
 I married an Army Officer and had been observing the military first-hand.
 It became apparent to me that while some larger publishers were publishing material largely about the military, no-one was publishing material for the military.

-With militaries increasingly stretched, and operations changing, to be successful in the future, there is an urgent need to get serious about military education.
-Our mission is to encourage the sharing of experiences and narratives, rather than philosophical debate, to help expand the professional competencies and intellectual edge of those involved in defence.
+With militaries increasingly stretched and operations changing, to be successful in the future there is an urgent need to get serious about military education.
+Our mission is to encourage the sharing of experiences and narratives, rather than philosophical debate, to help expand training, professional competencies and the intellectual edge of those involved in defence.